menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Server Access on Remote Computers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To manage DHCP servers you must have the DHCP Server Controller installed.
+To manage DHCP servers, you must have the DHCP Server Controller installed.

 * For the ISC DHCP server, a DHCP Server Controller must be installed on each DHCP server you want to manage.